curl/curl-for-win/README.md

   mitigate a high-severity vulnerability ([CVE-2019-5443](https://curl.se/docs/CVE-2019-5443.html)), which still has an incomplete fix in the default OpenSSL builds for Windows.
 The OpenSSL team rejected both patches.
-Even though the patch is minor, we do not promise we will maintain them here for an indefinite time.
+Even though the patches are minor, we do not promise to maintain them for an indefinite time.
 Another option under consideration is to migrate to an OpenSSL alternative (e.g. LibreSSL, rustls or Schannel).
 - Generated binaries are automatically uploaded to [VirusTotal](https://www.virustotal.com/).
 - To verify the correct checksum for the latest build, you can look up the